TOyefule/genesiscoder/site_analyzer/technologies.md

 # RESPONSIVE DESIGN

-- the use of website frameworks such as twitter bootrap or flex box to achieve a website design that adapts to scaling.
+- the use of website frameworks such as twitter bootstrap or flex box to achieve a website design that adapts to scaling.
 - the website responds to the size of the screen and rearranges the content accordingly to provide the view the best experience based on their device
 - the site has a custom design for desktop, tablets and mobile devices